 The date, time and signature of reviewing officials are reported in each column for each day of the Incident.
-The status of Incident Priority, Weather Forecast, Preparedness Level and EFSA Valid is completed for each day reviewed.
-Ratings for the Incident Priority, Weather Forecast and Preparedness Level are addressed on page 5, section V.C.
-A "yes" is required in the "EFSA Valid" to continue use of the this EFSA.
-A "no" indicates this EFSA is no longer valid and another EFSA must be prepared.
+The status of Preparedness Level, Incident Priority, Resource Availability, Weather Forecast, and WFSA Validity is completed for each day reviewed.
+Ratings for the Preparedness Level, Incident Priority, Resource Availability, Fire Behavior, and Weather Forecast are addressed on page 5, section V.C.
+Assign a "yes" under "WFSA Valid" to continue use of the this WFSA.
+A "no" indicates this WFSA is no longer valid and another WFSA must be prepared or the original revised